beginning of content

 • Any amount of breastfeeding is beneficial for you and your baby.

-• Breastfeeding is a set of skills that both you and your baby will learn.
+• Breastfeeding is a set of skills that both you and your baby learn together.

 • Ideally, your baby will begin breastfeeding soon after they are born.